aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/text-and-styling/setting-code-text-foreground-color/_index.md

 Congratulations!
 You've successfully customized the code text foreground color in your Java barcode using Aspose.BarCode.

 ## Conclusion
 In this tutorial, we've explored a fundamental customization aspect of Aspose.BarCode for Java – setting the code text foreground color.
-As you continue your journey with barcode integration, refer to the [official documentation](https://reference.aspose.com/barcode/java/) for comprehensive guidance.
+As you continue your journey with barcode integration, refer to the [documentation](https://reference.aspose.com/barcode/java/) for comprehensive guidance.

 ## Frequently Asked Questions (FAQs)